anishsharma21/Go-web-dev/practice_projects/postgres_newdeploy_project/README.md

 ```

 To run the postgres database with the backend code locally, navigate to the root of your directory in your terminal, and run `docker-compose up --build`, with the optional `-d` flag if you want to run in a detached state where the containers run in the background rather than in the terminal where you can view the logs.
 You can then run `docker-compose down` to stop both the server and database container, but the data will be persisted unless you remove the volume for the database itself.

+## Run tests

+To run tests locally, ensure that you have run the docker-compose command so the tests can connect to the local database.
+Tests can be run using `go test ./...` command with the option `-v` flag for verbose output of the test outputs.
+The `./...` is important as it will recursively look for all test files in directories and subdirectories.
+You can also specify the path directly.
+It's also a good idea to run `go clean -cache` since Go will cache the results of tests if code doesn't change.